LTeinturier/GCM_phasecurve/README.md

 # GCM_phasecurve

-tool to compute phasecurves directly from gPCM outputs how to use it;
+tool to compute phasecurves directly from gPCM outputs

+how to use it:
 You need packages and a parameter file.
 When you have this, just do

-python computation.py -i myparam.par
+__python computation.py -i myparam.par__